suquant/wgrest/README.md

 # wgrest
 WireGuard REST API

 WireGuard is an simple and modern VPN.
 It is cross-platform (Windows, macOS, BSD, iOS, Android).

+👉 Looking for Vue/React js developer to do UI interface for wgrest.
+Since there is no UI the first initiator could choose technology.
+For more details get in touch with me.

 ## Install